seynur/blog/_posts/2025-04-24-local-test-of-the-cluster-manager-redundancy-in-splunk.md

 👉 So, don't get hung up on *why* we're applying redundancy this way - our goal is to make the mechanics of the setup crystal clear for you to replicate in your environment, whether production or lab.

 Also:
 * All examples and configurations will be demonstrated on macOS.
-Please don't be mad at me, Linux friends 😊
+Please don't be mad at me. 😊
 * You'll need a Splunk Enterprise license to set up this type of environment.
 * And since this blog is aimed at less experienced Splunk Architects, I'll include helpful context around basic Linux commands and core Splunk concepts where relevant.
 * You can check my previous [blog](cluster-manager-redundancy-in-splunk.html) about what the Cluster Manager Redundancy is. 😊